For more information…

 From the outset, histories of King Philip’s War offered an entirely partial slant.
 The hastily penned Present State of New-England, with respect to the Indian War, probably written by Nathaniel Saltonstall and published in London in 1676, offered the colonial interpretation of the war that “it is the manner of the Heathens that are now in Hostility with us, contrary to the Practice of all Civil Nations, to execute their bloody Insolencies by Stealth, and Sculking….”
 Now that deeply prejudiced and offensive - as well as inaccurate - assessment is changing.

 Welcome to a new world of understanding the past.
-Inspiring new scholarship is turning the old world upside down.
-This list of primary, secondary, digital and other online materials offers a start to a new historiography of colonial-Indigenous relations and of the shaping of New England and, more broadly, American history.
+Inspiring new scholarship written by Native and non-Native scholars is turning the old world upside down.
+This list of primary, secondary, digital, children’s and other online materials offers a start to a new historiography of colonial-Indigenous relations and of the shaping of New England and, more broadly, American history.

 Metacom’s Resistance resources